Mitchell Cole: Southend United

 Cole's performances for Grays earned him a move to League One club Southend United for an undisclosed fee on 13 July 2005.
 He made his debut in the opening match of the 2005–06 season, starting in a 2–1 defeat against Port Vale at Roots Hall.
-He noted that the management style of Steve Tilson at Southend was similar to that of former manager Mark Stimson, which helped him settle quickly at the club.
+He noted that the management style of Steve Tilson at Southend was similar to that of former manager Stimson, which helped him settle quickly at the club.
 Cole scored his only goal for Southend in a 3–1 victory over local rivals Colchester United, and made 31 appearances that season, as the team secured promotion to the Championship as League One champions.

 Having made two appearances for Southend in the opening month of the 2006–07 season, Cole sought more regular playing time.
 Although Tilson was reluctant to let him leave, he allowed Cole to join League One club Northampton Town on a one-month loan.
-He made his debut in a 3–1 defeat to Tranmere Rovers at Sixfields, and scored his first goal for the club in a 1–0 away victory over Millwall on 24 September 2006.
+He made his debut in a 3–1 defeat to Tranmere Rovers at Sixfields, and scored his first goal for the club in a 1–0 away victory over Millwall at The Den on 24 September 2006.
 The loan was extended for a further month on 11 October 2006, with Cole making nine appearances in total before returning to Southend in November 2006.
-He featured three more times for the club that season before his run in the first team was curtailed by injury.
+He featured three more times for the club that season before his run in the first team was curtailed.